bsc-pm/nodes/README.md

 Additionally, NODES is prepared to use the following optional libraries:

 1. [ovni](https://ovni.readthedocs.io/en/master/) to instrument and generate execution traces for offline performance analysis with paraver.
 Minimum version required 1.5.0
+1. A C++20 compiler to enable further functionalities

 ### Build procedure